 We will cover many areas of pot making, including functional and aesthetic choices that lead to a better understanding of material, and the generation of new ideas and processes.

-Over the past 24 years I have concentrated on atmospheric firing, specifically the soda fire process.
 As a group, we will glaze, load and fire the soda kiln.

 For the firing, you should bring with you 10 bisqued pots from home.
 These pots must be cone 10 clay!!
 If you’re not sure, leave it at home!

 The best scenario is that you bring cups, small bowls, small jars, etc. There should be nothing over 12” tall or more than 8” wide if it is bigger than these dimensions it will not get fired.
 NO PLATES!!

 For making work, you should bring with you the tools you use at home to make pots, along with some brushes that are 2”-6” wide.